mudassir-awan/mudassir-awan.github.io/_pages/about.md

 <span style="font-size: 16px;">Additionally, I explore the development of novel encountered type haptic devices such as haptic drones and wearable haptic devices in VR and AR applications. </span>

 **<u>About me</u>**

+<p style="font-size: 16px; margin-bottom: 20px;">I'm a research assistant at [Haptics and Virtual Reality Lab](http://haptics.khu.ac.kr/) and a MS-PHD combined candidate at [Kyung Hee University](https://www.khu.ac.kr/eng/main/index.do) in South Korea.
+I'm advised by [Professor Seokhee Jeon](http://haptics.khu.ac.kr/jeon/) and work on data-driven modeling and rendering of haptic properties to generate realistic haptic feedback in VR environments.</p>

+<p style="font-size: 16px; margin-bottom: 20px;">My research primarily focuses on modeling and rendering of haptic textures using both online and offline approaches.
+I specialize in handling complex time series data and applying signal processing techniques.
+I have also utilized these skills in the context of teleoperation systems, where real-time and accurate rendering of haptic textures is crucial for remote operators.</p>

+<p style="font-size: 16px; margin-bottom: 20px;">Additionally, I explore the development of novel encountered type haptic devices such as haptic drones and wearable haptic devices in VR and AR applications.</p>

+**<u>About me</u>**

 <ul style="font-size: 16px; list-style-type: none;">